Gurkha Allied Rapid Reaction Corps Support Battalion: History

 Following the Fall of the Berlin Wall, and subsequent Dissolution of the Soviet Union, the British Army of the Rhine, and I (British) Corps were disbanded in 1994.
 Later that year, at Joint Headquarters Rheindahlen, the Allied Rapid Reaction Corps was formed as a static multinational three-star command.
 As part of this new corps, two new units were formed to be directly subordinated; 280 (United Kingdom) Signal Squadron and the Headquarters Allied Rapid Reaction Corps Support Battalion.
 This new unit was formed through the redesignation of the old 1st British Corps Regiment, Royal Corps of Transport, itself formed through the amalgamation of 14 Transport Troop, and 170 Pioneer Headquarters Squadron.
 After formation, the new battalion was based at Ripon Barracks, Bielefeld, however the next year it moved to Ripon Lines, in Rheindahlen.
 In 1994, 14 Squadron absorbed 68 Squadron.

 In 1995, the battalion was renamed as the Allied Rapid Reaction Corps Support Battalion.
 And then sometime after 1995, the battalion was assigned to 1st (United Kingdom) Signal Brigade; the United Kingdom's only star command assigned to the ARRC directly.
 In 2010, as part of the Strategic Defence and Security Review 2010, and subsequent Army 2020 announcement, all British troops were to withdraw from Germany by 2020.
 Therefore, in October 2010 the battalion along with HQ ARRC, moved to their current base at Imjin Barracks, Innsworth.

 In 2015, after another defence and security review, called the Strategic Defence and Security Review 2015, and subsequent Army 2020 Refine, the ARRC is due to be expanded.
 As part of these changes, the battalion will become a full Gurkha unit.
 The battalion's current role is to provide enabling and force protection support to the ARRC NATO Warfighting HQ on all operations.
-The Battalion is currently at very high readiness, ready to deploy, build and sustain the ARRC HQ anywhere in the world at a moment’s notice.
+The Battalion is currently ready to deploy, build and sustain the ARRC HQ anywhere in the world at a moment’s notice.

 The battalion is equipped in a similar way to the mechanised infantry units of the army and close support units, armed with the Mastiff PPV and the 15 Tonne MAN truck system.

 In August 2021, the battalion added the subtitle 'Gurkha'.
 Though the battalion has had Gurkhas for many years, it is now officially been subsumed into the Brigade of Gurkhas.